mdaizovi/browser-extension/README.md

 - This project will not be maintained so there is a high likelihood the url will not work. you will need to either clone the corresponding backend repo and run it locally, or otherwise host a url with identical functionality and replace the `textCheckUrl` url in `popup.js` with your new url.

+## Limitations

+- This only works on very simplistic websites, such as the example at `/extension`, served by the accompanying [Back End](https://github.com/mdaizovi/hate_speech).
+In order to work in real life the javascript in `popup.js` would need to be rewritten to handle more complex nesting of content.
+This project is a proof-of-concept.

 ## Other Maintained Extensions

 This extension is not a maintained project.
 If you would like to block hate speech in your browser please see: